Janet Gaynor: Career

 By 1927, Gaynor was one of Hollywood's leading ladies.
-Her image was that of a sweet, wholesome, and pure young woman who was notable for playing her roles with depth and sensitivity.
+Her image was that of a sweet, wholesome and pure young woman, who was notable for playing her roles with depth and sensitivity.
 Her performances in 7th Heaven, the first of 12 films she would make with actor Charles Farrell; Sunrise: A Song of Two Humans, directed by F. W. Murnau; and Street Angel, also with Charles Farrell, earned her the first Academy Award for Best Actress in 1929, when for the first and only time the award was granted for multiple roles, on the basis of total recent work rather than for one particular performance.
 This practice was prohibited three years later by a new Academy of Motion Picture Arts and Sciences rule.
-Gaynor was not only the first actress to win the award, but at 22, was the youngest until 1986 when actress Marlee Matlin, 21, won for her role in Children of a Lesser God.
+Gaynor was not only the first actress to win the award, but at 22, was the youngest until 1986, when actress Marlee Matlin, 21, won for her role in Children of a Lesser God.

 Gaynor was one of only a handful of established lead actresses who made a successful transition to sound films.
-In 1929, she was reteamed with Charles Farrell (the pair was known as "America's favorite love birds") for the musical film Sunny Side Up.
+In 1929, she was re-teamed with Charles Farrell (the pair was known as "America's favorite love birds") for the musical film Sunny Side Up.

 During the early 1930s, Gaynor was one of Fox's most popular actresses and one of Hollywood's biggest box-office draws.
 In 1931 and 1932, she and Marie Dressler were tied as the number-one draw at the box office.
 After Dressler's death in 1934, Gaynor held the top spot alone.
-She often was cited as a successor to Mary Pickford, and was cast in remakes of two Pickford films, Daddy Long Legs (1931) and Tess of the Storm Country (1932).
+She often was cited as a successor to Mary Pickford, and was cast in remakes of two Pickford films: Daddy Long Legs (1931) and Tess of the Storm Country (1932).
 Gaynor drew the line at a proposed remake of Rebecca of Sunnybrook Farm, which she considered "too juvenile".

 Gaynor continued to garner top billing for roles in State Fair (1933) with Will Rogers and The Farmer Takes a Wife (1935), which introduced Henry Fonda to the screen as Gaynor's leading man.
-However, when Darryl F. Zanuck merged his fledgling studio, Twentieth Century Pictures, with Fox Film Corporation to form 20th Century-Fox, her status became precarious and even tertiary to those of burgeoning actresses Loretta Young and Shirley Temple.
+However, when Darryl F. Zanuck merged his fledgling studio, Twentieth Century Pictures, with Fox Film Corporation to form 20th Century-Fox, her status became precarious, and even tertiary to those of burgeoning actresses Loretta Young and Shirley Temple.
 According to press reports at the time, Gaynor held out on signing with 20th Century-Fox until her salary was raised from $1,000 per week to $3,000.
 The studio quickly issued a statement denying that Gaynor was holding out for more money.
 She quietly signed a new contract, the terms of which were never made public.